S.W.A.T. (2017 TV series): Development

 On February 3, 2017, it was announced that CBS had greenlit production of a pilot episode of a television series inspired by the 2003 film adaptation of the 1970s ABC series S.W.A.T..
 The pilot was written by Aaron Rahsaan Thomas and Shawn Ryan and directed by Justin Lin.

 The new series was ordered by CBS on May 12, 2017.
-Co-creator and executive producers Thomas and Ryan would serve as the showrunners.
-The series premiered on November 2, 2017.
+Co-creators and executive producers Thomas and Ryan would serve as the showrunners.
 On November 17, 2017, CBS picked up the series for a full season of 20 episodes and on December 1, 2017, CBS ordered two additional episodes for the first season bringing the total to 22 episodes.
-On March 27, 2018, CBS renewed the series for a second season which premiered on September 27, 2018.
+On March 27, 2018, CBS renewed the series for a second season.

 On March 16, 2020, Sony Pictures Television suspended production of the third season due to the COVID-19 pandemic.
-On May 6, 2020, CBS renewed the series for a fourth season which was set to be a mid-season premiere.
-However, on July 14 it was announced that it would switch places with Survivor, and premiered on November 11, 2020.
-On April 15, 2021, CBS renewed the series for a fifth season which premiered on October 1, 2021.
-On April 8, 2022, CBS renewed the series for a sixth season which premiered on October 7, 2022.
+On May 6, 2020, CBS renewed the series for a fourth season.
+On April 15, 2021, CBS renewed the series for a fifth season.
+On April 8, 2022, CBS renewed the series for a sixth season.
+On May 5, 2023, CBS canceled the series after six seasons.
+A few days later, CBS reversed its decision and renewed S.W.A.T. for a seventh and final season.
+On April 11, 2024, CBS reversed its decision of the seventh season being the final season days after announcing a series finale date and renewed the series for an eighth season.
+On March 6, 2025, it was reported that the show was ending on CBS after eight seasons.

 Casting

 In February 2017, Shemar Moore was announced as Daniel "Hondo" Harrelson, alongside new co-stars Kenny Johnson as Dominique Luca, who was originally named Brian Gamble, and Lina Esco as Christina "Chris" Alonso, who also originally named Sanchez.
 Several additional cast members were announced in March 2017.
-Jay Harrington plays Officer Deacon Kay, Alex Russell is James "Jim" Street, and finally, Peter Onorati was cast as Jeff Mumford.
+Jay Harrington plays Officer "Deacon" Kay, Alex Russell is James "Jim" Street, and finally, Peter Onorati was cast as Jeff Mumford.
 On September 21, 2017, David Lim was cast in the role of Hondo's new co-member Victor Tan and was later promoted to series regular status for first season.
 On October 4, 2019, Stephanie Sigman announced her departure from the show and was subsequently replaced by Amy Farrington as series regular beginning with season three.
+On January 26, 2024, Anna Enger Ritch was cast in the role of Zoe Powell and has later promoted to series regular status for the seventh season.
+On July 18, 2024, Niko Pepaj was cast in the role of Miguel Alfaro and later promoted to series regular status for the eighth season.